-As for functionality, one may think that this machine lacks such things like built-in stitches and auto-threading.
-The absence of an LCD display might be an inconvenience for some people.
+As for functionality, one may think that this machine lacks such things as built-in stitches and auto-threading.
+The absence of a display might be an inconvenience for some people.
 But keep in mind that you cannot draw a direct comparison between sergers and sewing machines.
-Each machine will find its own user, and if MO644D is not for you, just continue looking for the right model!
+Each machine will find its own user, and if MO644D is not for you, just continue looking for the right model.

 Yet another professional-grade sewing machine for beginners sewers, PC420PRW by Brother Sewing has all that’s necessary for the majority of sewing applications.
 First of all, it comes with 294 built-in stitches for a wider range of projects you can complete with this machine.
-Another stitch-related feature of this model is that it can deliver 850 stitches per minute!
+Another stitch-related feature of this model is that it can deliver 850 stitches per minute.
 And after you are done, the built-in thread trimmer will save your time even more by cutting the upper and lower threads for you.
 PC420PRW is the best sewing machine for advanced sewers.

 Having around 300 stitches doesn’t mean that you will mix them up.
-The LED display will ensure the easy and convenient stitch selection!
+The LED display will ensure easy and convenient stitch selection.

-But PC420PRW is not only about its wide range of stitches as you can design your own stitches thanks to the machine’s My Custom Stitch feature.
-They all can be saved to the internal memory, so you can access them anytime!
+But PC420PRW is not only about its variety of stitches as you can design your own stitches thanks to the machine’s My Custom Stitch feature.
+They all can be saved to internal memory, so you can access them anytime.